Who is involved in Safeguarding at Paddock Wood Primary Academy?

 Why is safeguarding so important in schools?

-Anyone who has contact with children must know how to RECOGNISE and REFER any concern
+Anyone who has contact with children must know how to RECOGNISE and REFER any concerns.

 What do we mean by Child Protection and Safeguarding?